AustinMoninger/mac-dev-setup/README.md

-# My Mac Dev Environment Setup
+# My Mac Environment Setup

 I try to stay as "digitally minimalistic" as possible, only downloading exactly what I use and need and getting rid of everything else.
 I also make sure that at any given time if I lose my device or it is stolen, that there isn't a single item on them that I would lose (other than the physical device itself, of course).